 Needless to say, the rest of court were somewhat jealous of this new upstart.
 And a general loathing of Pauline started to assimilate.

 But Pauline didn’t care!
-She had power, riches and now she was pregnant with the Kings kid – meaning nothing could topple her…right?
+She had power, riches and to boot she’d just got pregnant with the Kings kid – meaning nothing could topple her…right?

 Nope!
 Turns out giving birth before decent medicine and pain relief was a killer…literally

-Except don’t…because the likelihood of survival during this era, well, its not exactly vegas odds.
+Yep, the likelihood of survival during this era, er…well, its not exactly vegas odds.